eldraco/clustertwit/README.md

 2. When showing the final groups, which groups to show.
 That is controled by counting the amount of twits in the groups.
     The variable minimum_amount_of_twits_to_show_the_group controls that.
 This is a really a interface issue that should be controled depending on what you want to show to the user.

+Also use the verbose variable to control what you see and some debuging

 ## Usage
 To use it, just cat a file with twits and give it as stdin to this program
 Example: